Claw toes

 What are claw toes?

-Claw toes are toes that bend upward at the middle and end joint, giving them a curved or “claw-like” shape.
-This often results from muscle or tendon imbalances, hereditary predisposition, improper footwear or prolonged pressure on the toes.
+Claw toes are toes that bend upwards at the middle and end joint, giving them a curved or “claw-like” shape.
+This often results from muscle or tendon imbalances, hereditary predisposition, incorrect footwear or prolonged pressure on the toes.
 Claw toes are most common on the second, third or fourth toe.

 Complaints